 What's the meaning of the phrase 'Pitch dark'?

-Intensely dark, usually in reference to a moonless, starless night.
+Pitch dark means intensely dark, usually in reference to a moonless, starless night.

 What's the origin of the phrase 'Pitch dark'?